zbalkan/zbalkan.github.io/_posts/2025-09-09-wazuh-rules.md

 } Node;
 ```

 So, there are two relationships a rule can have: sibling and child.
 Sibling rules point to the rules having the same parent, including the *no-parent* condition.
 Therefore, it is the `next` pointer in a linked list.
 The child relationship is more obvious: if the rule engine matches a rule, it will check the child rules afterwards.
-As you might notice, this is a [Breadth-first search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search>) algorithm example for the traversal.

 To place Wazuh's approach in context, it helps to compare rule structures more broadly.
 A tree enforces a single parent per node and forbids cycles, which limits flexibility.
-A directed acyclic graph (DAG) allows multiple parents but still prevents loops.
+A directed acyclic graph (DAG) allows multiple parents but still prevents cycles.
 Wazuh's rule structure, however, is more general.
 It supports multiple parents and allows cycles if the rules are not carefully designed.
-For instance, a loop referring to itself can cause **out-of-memory** [issues](https://github.com/wazuh/wazuh/issues/10730).
+For instance, a rule referring to itself, causing a cycle in the graph, can cause **out-of-memory** [issues](https://github.com/wazuh/wazuh/issues/10730).

 {% include gallery id="galleryTheory" caption="Comparison of a generic directed graph, a DAG, and a tree.
 Wazuh's rule structure most closely resembles the first, because multiple parents and cycles are possible." %}